Technicolor Federal Credit Union

-Technicolor Federal Credit Union (or Technicolor FCU) is a federally chartered multiple common-bond credit union – a cooperative financial institution that is owned and controlled by its members and operated for the purpose of offering lower rates on loans, lower fees on services and higher returns on savings.
+Technicolor Federal Credit Union (or Technicolor FCU) is an American federally chartered multiple common-bond credit union based in Burbank, California.
+It is a cooperative financial institution that is owned and controlled by its members and operated for the purpose of offering lower rates on loans, lower fees on services and higher returns on savings.

 Headquartered in Burbank, California, Technicolor Federal Credit Union is regulated under the authority of the National Credit Union Administration (NCUA), an agency of the U.S. federal government.
 This credit union is federally insured by the National Credit Union Administration (NCUA).

 Membership

 Technicolor Federal Credit Union is a membership cooperative financial institution, and as such, opening an account requires an individual or business to "join" the credit union.
 Once an individual joins, they become a "Member" of the credit union.